 They’ll start by babbling

-Babies from the UK to Mongolia or Peru all babble in just the same way.
-It’s only as they learn to speak words that their languages become different.
+Babies from the UK to Mongolia all babble in just the same way.
+It’s only as they start speaking words that their languages become different.

 Speaking baby talk